ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 ```

 `(-cp|--classpath) <classpath>...`
 This optional parameter could be used to specify one or more comma-delimited classpaths for retrieving the required Java libraries needed by the bindgen tool execution.
 The classpath could be provided as comma-separated paths of JAR files or as comma-separated paths of directories containing all the relevant Java libraries.
-If the Ballerina bindings are to be generated from a standard Java library or from a library available inside the Ballerina SDK, then you need not specify the classpath explicitly.
+If the Ballerina bindings are to be generated from a standard Java library, from a library available inside the Ballerina SDK or from a platform library specified in the `Ballerina.toml`, then you need not specify the classpath explicitly.

 `(-mvn|--maven) <groupId>:<artifactId>:<version>`
 This optional parameter could be used to specify a maven dependency required for the generation of Ballerina bindings.
 Here, the specified library and its transitive dependencies will be resolved into `target/platform-libs` directory of the project.
+If the tool is not executed inside a project or if the output path does not point to a project, a directory structure `target/platform-libs` will be created in the output path to store the maven dependencies.
 The tool will also update the `Ballerina.toml` file with the platform libraries if the command is executed inside a Ballerina project.
+If Java classes from multiple dependencies are to be generated, it should be done in stages.

 `(-o|--output) <output>`
 This optional parameter could be used to specify the directory path into which the Ballerina bindings should be inserted.
 If this path is not specified, the output will be written onto the same directory from where the command is run.
 You can point the path of a Ballerina module to generate the code inside a Ballerina module.